 - Sarcoidosis (multisystem disease of unknown etiology, possibly autoimmune)

 Therapy of silicosis

 Management of silicosis is largely supportive and focuses on the prevention of further progression and complications.
-Evidently, removing the patient from further exposure is essential.
-As individuals with silicosis are at risk of developing tuberculosis, surveillance is necessary.
+Evidently, preventing the patient from further exposure is essential.
+As individuals with silicosis are at risk of developing tuberculosis, constant surveillance is necessary.
 If patients are found to be tuberculin positive, then they have a 30-fold increased risk of developing tuberculosis, and, therefore, treatment of latent TB should be instituted.